 Smart investing is a term that may sound complicated, but the truth is actually quite the opposite.

-One of the biggest hurdles when you first start your pursuit of financial freedom is all the complicated options.
+One of the biggest hurdles when you first start your pursuit of financial freedom is all the complicated jargon, options and advertising.

 This week I want to dispel the popular myth and give you a simple smart investing guide…

-Investing in the hot tip you received from your neighbour, who overheard it from someone on the bus, is not smart investing.
+Investing in the hot tip you received from your neighbour, who overheard it from someone on the bus, who heard it from their sister who works in the financial markets, is not smart investing.

 Knowing what you are doing is crucial to your success.